Marcelo-Koscina/Spanish-Wines-price-prediction-Python---Machine-Learning-/README.md

  * The link to the original "Spanish Wine Quality" dataset used on this analysis and prediction is available below: https://www.kaggle.com/datasets/fedesoriano/spanish-wine-quality-dataset?datasetId=2125691&sortBy=dateRun&tab=profile

  * Code and both observed and predicted datasets are attached.
-Please feel free for comments or and adding and sharing your knowledge.
+Please feel free for comments or add and share your knowledge.